-Small group study rooms are available for student use.
-The rooms are equipped with a television monitor, a DVD/VCR combination player, and study space for up to eight people.
-Rooms are often available for drop-in use or can be reserved by groups of four or more.
-Requests can be made in the Library or by email at room.reservation@sc4.edu.
+The Library offers three small group study rooms, separated from the main reading room area, for student use.
+Each of the rooms is equipped with a television monitor, a DVD/VCR combination player for viewing multimedia, and seating and study space for up to eight occupants.
+The rooms are often available for drop-in use by student groups, but they also can be reserved for certain times and days by groups of four or more.
+Requests can be made in the Library, by telephone, through the library website or by email to room.reservation@sc4.edu.